Stage

 combined evolution so that it will be called when the next input arrives.

-Terminal Execution with execute
+Terminal Execution

-a plain Outcome with no continuation.
+Outcome with no continuation:

 val outcome = pipeline.execute(5)